aimed/slushy/docs/index.md

 **Limitations:**

 - File uploads are only possible via multipart/form-data.
-- The requestBody MUST be an object and all files MUST be on the root of the object (e.g. `{ file: Buffer, otherBodyProperty: string }`).
+- The requestBody must be an object and all files must be on the root of the object (e.g. `{ file: Buffer, otherBodyProperty: string }`).
 - All files are currently read into a Buffer.

 ## Experimental APIs